thacuber2a03/thacuber2a03.github.io/things/bookmarks.md

 <h2 id="tinybins">small programs</h2>

 - [kilo, by antirez](https://github.com/antirez/kilo): a text editor with syntax highlighting and incremental search, implemented in 1000 lines of C code (as counted by `cloc`).

-<h2 id="repos">code repositories</h2>

-- [jonesforth, by Richard WM Jones](https://github.com/nornagon/jonesforth): a literate FORTH implemented in one x86 file and one FORTH file.

-- [rxi](https://github.com/rxi): makes really useful and varied libraries, mostly in C and Lua. developer of lite, json.lua, microui, fe and many, many others.
-I am aware that this is a user, not a code repository.

 <h2 id="interwebz">other nice websites</h2>